bghammill/bghammill.github.io/ims-03-model/ims-03-lesson-09/index.md

 The Akaike information criterion (AIC) is an estimator of prediction error and another measure of model quality.
 Like the $$R^{2}_{adj}$$, it accounts for both the fit of the model and the complexity of the model, adding a penalty when there are too many variables.
 The AIC is almost exclusively a metric used for model comparison and selection, where lower AIC is better.

-For the low birthweight regression, you can find the AIC in the top row of the table labeled "Model Fit Statistics":
+For the low birthweight regression, you can find the AIC in the top row of the table labeled "Model Fit Statistics".
+We're interested in the "Intercept and Covariates" column.

 ![](images/aic-1.png)